Normal processing time

 You can see the normal case processing time to the right of this tab.
 When we make a decision in your case, you will receive an answer.

-SIRI will contact you or your employer if we need further information to process your case.
+SIRI will contact you if we need further information to process your case.
 In some cases, we will need to obtain further information, e.g. from other public authorities, including SKAT and the police and relevant authorities abroad.

 You have the right to reside and work in Denmark while you wait for an answer.